Skip to main content

 Character: 'How can I assist you today?'

-You can save it in an array like this:
+You can save this conversation in an array such as this:

 const previousDialog = [